Looking to learn how to make money on Amazon, even without selling anything?

-The following tactics are all about selling.
+The following tactics for making money on amazon are all about selling.
 While selling isn’t the only way to make money on Amazon, it’s one of the most common, and there are several different ways to do it.
 Even if you don’t want to sell a physical product, read on.
 You may find a method of selling on Amazon that surprises you!

 1. Sell Products With Amazon FBA